 Mechanics' liens are one of the most important legal tools at the disposal of contractors, subcontractors, and suppliers.
 They are relatively quick and easy mechanisms to secure your legal rights to recover money for the work, labor, materials, or services that you performed to repair or improve a piece of real property.
-Whether you are a large general contractor, or a one-person specialty subcontractor, you should be aware of the role that liens can play in securing your rights.
+Whether you are a large general contractor or a one-person specialty subcontractor, you should be aware of the role that liens can play in securing your rights.

 Imagine that you are hired by a homeowner to construct a new garage next to a two-story house.
 The contract is for $20,000, payable in installments.
 You finish the project per the agreement with the homeowner and, at the end, send your final invoice for the last $5,000 to the homeowner.
 She never pays.
 What can you do?

 Don't file a lien just yet.
-First, you should try to seek payment amicably.
+First, try to seek payment amicably.
 Call the homeowner.
-Send her an email.
-And then send her a formal demand letter, either on your corporate letterhead or from your attorney.
+Send an email.
+And then send a formal demand letter, either on your corporate letterhead or from your attorney.
 These types of letters will put the homeowner on notice that you are still owed money, and that you intend to pursue your legal remedies.
 (They also could show a judge that you tried to resolve the dispute in good faith before rushing into a lawsuit.)

 The lien becomes a cloud on the owner's home title, meaning that the title is subject to your company’s interest in it.
 This will make it difficult for the homeowner to sell the property or refinance it through a bank or other institutional lender.
 In other words, the lien can incentivize the homeowner to settle with you in order to get you to remove the lien.

 Note that liens are not only for general contractors.
 Subcontractors and suppliers are also able to file liens, even if they did not have a contract with the homeowner.
-Subcontractors and suppliers generally have a contract with only the general contractor.
+Subcontractors and suppliers normally have a contract with only the general contractor.
 But this does not have any affect on the ability of the subcontractor or supplier to file a lien against the property.

-The single most important legal consideration when considering your ability to time a lien is time.
+The single most important legal consideration when considering your ability to file a lien is time.
 Each state has a specific statute of limitations on a contractor’s ability to file a lien.
 Sometimes, this limitations period is only a few months.
 Often, the period is different depending on whether the property is public or private, or whether it is commercial or residential.
 The time limitation for filing a lien is far more limited than the time for filing a lawsuit (which is sometimes as much as three to six years).

-Finally, before filing a lien, you must consider the state-specific requirements of the local lien laws.
+Finally, before filing a lien, you must consider the specific requirements of local lien laws.
 Each state, and indeed each county, has its own peculiarities with the technical aspects of a lien.
 What information must be included?
 What pages need to be notarized?
 Who needs to be served with the document?